Gift-Ojeabulu/Covid-Surveillance-System/README.md

 ![](https://github.com/Gift-Ojeabulu/Covid-19-tracker/blob/main/React%20App_Covid-19-tracker.gif)

 ## ✅ MOTIVATION
-Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
-Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.
+Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.As the virus that causes COVID-19 began to spread from person to person in communities (community transmission),Medical scientists needed to track the disease and try to slow its spread.
+To do so, The need to for me to build a real-time disease tracker for Covid-19 as a Data Scientist came in thought.
+Having a case definition helps to make sure cases are counted the same way everywhere.
+COVID-19 became a nationally notifiable disease, meaning that health departments are required to report cases of COVID-19.
+Medical Scientists can use chart abstractions to learn who is more likely to become severely ill, what medical care patients have received, and if patients have recovered.

 ## ✅ What does it do?
 It shows Live cases of people with Coronavirus, cases of recovery, and Death Cases for different Countries.

+## ✅ Features
 1. Real-time Cases of Countries Covid-19 cases(Ascending order)This part Update Every 10 Minutes.
 2. Line Graph (Time Series Analysis)trend for Coronavirus worldwide cases.
 3. Map Representation of Covid 19 Cases in different countries.

-## ✅ Features
-1. Tabular Graph.
-2. Line Graph (Time Series Analysis).
-3. Map Graph.